cesbo/help/src/content/docs/en/astra/getting-started/install.md

 Valid license is required to launch Astra on your server.
 You may get demo license for free or buy subscription on our web site: https://cesbo.com/astra-license

-To install license folow an instruction in the email with new license.
+To install license follow the instructions in the email with new license.

 ## Launch Astra